IBM services business unveils new post-split name: Kyndryl

 The company said last month that Elly Keinan would serve as Kyndryl’s group president, while Winans would take the CMO position.
 Keinan previously worked as general manager of IBM North America, general manager of IBM Latin America and chairman of IBM Japan.
 Winans, meanwhile, has been responsible for demand generation across the U.S., Canada and Latin America as IBM Americas CMO.

 Following the spinoff of Kyndryl, IBM will be focused on developing cutting-edge technology for hybrid cloud computing and digital transformation.
-The 110-year-old company will retain the $8 billion Global Technology Services cloud services consulting business; the $17 billion Global Business Services unit; the IBM systems business; and software products around big data, artificial intelligence and security.
+The 110-year-old company will retain the US$8 billion Global Technology Services cloud services consulting business; the US$17 billion Global Business Services unit; the IBM systems business; and software products around big data, artificial intelligence and security.